Advocating for better cycling facilities can take a number of different forms. Everyone can be involved! Here are a few ways:

 Overview: In late 2022 CAMWEST members provided comments on an initial interactive map of the area and attended a subsequent workshop on refining and further developing some of the ideas put forward.
 The end result is the Draft Walking and Cycling Strategy, to which both CAMWEST and Bicycle NSW have provided feedback.
 Unfortunately the plans as presented are still at a high 'concept' level, with more work required to identify potential usable routes.
 On the upside, two of the identified corridors already have more detailed plans in place.
 There is some movement on at least one of these - The Duck River Parklands.

-Project Documention: Feedback from CAMWEST and Bicycle NSW:Updated: Aug 2023
+Project Documention: Feedback from CAMWEST and Bicycle NSW to the draft plan:Updated: June 2024

 Overview: Proposed Stage 3 of existing shopping precinct.
 As part of the project a shared path is proposed along the south side of Chruch St, Rooty Hill which will link the M7 shared path to Rooty Hill Rd South.
 A short path along Rooty Hill Rd South is also proposed between Church St and Beggs Rd.
 Promotional documentation suggests that path will continue along Rooty Hill Rd South to the Great Western Hwy, but this is outside the Stage 3 area and the the plans don't indicate this.
 Bike parking is proposed in Stage 3, but probably not where riders want it.
 CAMWEST have made a number of suggestions relating to cycling access to Stage 3 as well as the existing two stages and links into the surrounding community.